 Map of OCS mooring sites.

 With more than 70% of the Earth covered by oceans, global weather and climate are strongly affected by exchanges of heat and moisture between the ocean and the air.
 The mission of the Ocean Climate Stations Project (OCS) is to make meteorological and oceanic measurements from autonomous platforms.
-These reference time series and innovative measurements used to improve satellite products and forecast models, and improve our understanding of air-sea interactions, and their role within the climate system.
+These reference time series and innovative measurements are used to improve satellite products and forecast models, and improve our understanding of air-sea interactions, and their role within the climate system.

 Improved understanding of the climate system will help society adapt to climate variations and changes.
 Improved, more physically realistic forecast models will help reduce society's vulnerability to weather and climate extremes, preparing a weather-ready nation.